jsantoro10/jsantoro10.github.io/_cases/nycbest.md

         - row:
           - image: solution2_3.png
             caption: Final design - Adoption application
+      after:
-      after: To address these pain points, I modeled the adoption application after the pet matching quiz, capping it at ten questions.
-I kept only the essential open-response questions and added 2-5 response options for all other questions to make the filling out process more efficient and engaging.
-I also moved some of the questions from the adoption application to the pet matching quiz to account for contextual information needed to match users with the right pets.
-The user profile would then save this information, eliminating the need to ask the same questions twice.
+          - To address these pain points, I modeled the adoption application after the pet matching quiz to make it more efficient and engaging.
+          - I kept only the essential open-response questions and added 2-5 response options for all other questions, given that the adopter’s personal information was already accounted for in the pet matching quiz.
 final_designs:
   sidebar: true
   designs: